Chief Executive Officer

 Gabrielle Byars believes relationships and collaboration are integral – but often neglected – parts of achieving outcomes in clinical trials.

-Over her thirteen years of cross-industry experience in clinical research, Gabrielle has developed a wealth of valuable relationships and insights which she draws upon in her role with Melanoma and Skin Cancer Trials (MASC Trials) as Research Manager.
+Over her 14 years of cross-industry experience in clinical research, Gabrielle has developed a wealth of valuable relationships and insights which she draws upon in her role with Melanoma and Skin Cancer Trials (MASC Trials) as Chief Executive Officer.

 Gabrielle’s career has taken her around the world and seen her work alongside some incredible people, including Harlan Krumholz, a cardiologist and scientist at Yale University, who’s considered by many to be a seminal figure in evidence-based outcomes research.

 “My time at Yale was incredibly illuminating, working on large multi-centre studies exploring risk factors and outcomes in patients presenting with heart attacks.
 This was quite early in my career, and I gained valuable experience, and a broader understanding of the intricacies of ethics approval processes in the US and international cohort studies,” Gabrielle says.

 Gabrielle obtained a Master of Biomedical Science from Monash University, while based at Melbourne’s Baker Heart & Diabetes Institute.
 She has since worked on an early phase vaccine clinical trial in her role at Murdoch Children’s Research Institute and in medical device research and development within industry.